Gabbers18/Capstone_Project/Final_Project/README.md

 1) How can we predict spending habits from a person's demographics and preferences?
 2) What comparisions can we make between individual's preferences?
 How might these preferences be used to predict spending habits?

-Within this folder, you can find the dataset used, a brief project description, and the completed final project.
+Within this folder, you can find the dataset used, a brief project description/analysis outline, and the completed final project.